cockroachdb/docs/v21.2/security-reference/config-secure-hba.md

 - **Who** is making the attempt (SQL user).
 - **Where** on the internet (IP Address) the attempt is coming from.

-This document describes the rationale for restricting database access to specific IP ranges as a security measure, and then walks through the procedure using [authentication configuration](authentication.html) to achieve that aim.
+This document describes the rationale for restricting database access to specific IP ranges as a security measure and then demonstrates the procedure using [authentication configuration](authentication.html) to achieve that aim.

 ## Why customize your authentication configuration?